michaelrsweet/pappl/SECURITY.md

 Supported Versions
 ------------------

-All stable releases of this software are subject to this security policy.
-A stable release is tagged and given a semantic version number of the form:
+All production releases of this software are subject to this security policy.
+A production release is tagged and given a semantic version number of the form:

     MAJOR.MINOR.PATCH